pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ## Installing Additional Packages for Atom

 Atom's package manager is built in to the program itself and is relatively easy to interact with.
-To access Atom's settings press `Ctrl + ,` on your keyboard then click on the `Install` tab which is visible on the left hand side.
+To access Atom's settings press `Ctrl + ,` (`CMD + ,` on Mac) on your keyboard then click on the `Install` tab which is visible on the left hand side.

 On the Installation page there is a prompt where you can type in a package name and then press `Return` and Atom will search for that package for you and return results with similar names.
 When you find the package that you need, you click the blue 'Install' button and the package will be installed.

 For this course, please install the following packages:

-*   autocomplete-r
+*   autocomplete-R
-*   autocomplete-python
+*   autocomplete-python (choose Jedi as your engine when asked)
 *   autoflow
 *   language-r
 *   linter
 *   linter-lintr
 *   tablr
 *   platformio-ide-terminal
+*   project-plus
+*   language-markdown
+*   markdown-table-editor
+*   markdown-preview-plus
+*   autocomplete-citeproc
+*   open-unsupported-files
-*   project plus
+*   advanced-open-file

 If during the installation of a package Atom asks to install dependencies, always choose to accept.